Replit vs GitHub Codespaces: Which Cloud IDE Fits Your Workflow Best?

 Scenario 1: Rapid Prototype Development

-You need to build and share a working prototype in hours.
+You need to build and share a working prototype in hours to validate your idea with stakeholders or investors.

 Scenario 2: Collaborative Classroom or Workshop